directus/directus/docs/reference/api/rest/extensions.md

 <div class="two-up">
 <div class="left">

-The extensions endpoints are used by the Admin App to retrieve what extensions to install.
+> The extensions endpoints are used by the Admin App to retrieve what extensions to install.
+[Learn more about Extensions](/concepts/extensions/).

 </div>
 <div class="right">